 There are precautions that can be taken to reduce the risk of bushfire threat.
 Here’s a list of things to do to help you prepare for bushfire season.

 Sometimes there is nothing you can do to prevent the spread of fire.
 However, you can make sure that you have sufficient insurance in case a fire damages part of, or entirely destroys your home.

-Many people are underinsured or don’t have their homes and contents insured at all, or are underinsured, which can leave them without enough money to rebuild should they need to.
+Many people are underinsured or don’t have their homes and contents insured at all, which can leave them without enough money to rebuild should they need to.
 Check that your home and contents insurance is up to date and check with your insurer that you have adequate coverage in the event of a fire.

 It is important to assess your home to identify potential fire hazards.
 Clear fire hazards and general debris so you have a safety zone around your main property.
-Hazards outside of the home can include overgrown shrubbery close to the house, gutters full of leaves and sources of open flames, for example barbecues or cigarette butts.
+Hazards outside of the home can include overgrown shrubbery close to the house, gutters full of leaves and sources of open flames, like barbecues or cigarette butts.

-Some additional examples of ways to fire proof your home and its surroundings are:
+Some additional examples of ways to fireproof your home and its surroundings are:

 If you have a static water supply like a pool, dam or water tank you can install a SWS sign out the front of your home to alert authorities to an additional water supply that may be used to help fight a fire.

 Ensure your family understands the devastation bush fires can cause.
 Often it is a simple thing (like using matches outside on a hot day) that can start a fire that quickly gets out of control.
 Develop and rehearse a fire evacuation plan with your family in case you need to implement it, and be vigilant on the preventative measures during the drier months, such as always keeping gutters clear.